microservices-api/kubernetes-microprofile-lab/lab-instructions/minikube/README.md

 1. Build the docker image by running `docker build -t microservice-vote .`
 1. Deploy the microservice with the following helm install command `helm install --name=vote helm-chart/microservice-vote`
 1. You can view the status of your deployment by running `kubectl get deployments`
 1. Use `kubectl get ing` to determine the address of the `/vote` application.
-Open this location in a web browser to access the sample.
+Open this location in a web browser to access the application.
+For example, `https://192.168.99.100/vote`